10aded/Butterfly-Quiz/README.md

 ## Dependencies

-The project is written in Zig using the raylib library.
-We included the necessary source files from this in our project under the raylib directory, but deleted unnecessary parts of it (like its numerous examples).
+The project is written in Zig and uses the raylib library.
+We included the necessary source files from raylib directly in our project (under the raylib directory), but deleted unnecessary parts of the library (like its numerous examples).
 The files from it than are included are from commit number 710e81.

 Raylib is created by Ramon Santamaria (GitHub handle [@raysan5](https://github.com/raysan5)) and is available on GitHub [here](https://github.com/raysan5/raylib).
 See the link above for Raylib's full license / copywrite details.